ryanhansen2222/csci-440-fall2020/README.md

 The project will be largely graded via automated tests.
 The grading will be broken down along the following lines:

 * 70% - The automated test suite (if the test suite passes, you are guaranteed to get a C on the project)
-* 15% - A recorded demo, demonstrating the following functionality
+* 20% - A recorded demo, demonstrating the following functionality
   * Navigating the core entities in the database
   * CRUD operations on the Employee entity
   * Track search
   * Paging implemented in the Track main view
   * A Group By based report page
 * 10% - Code quality and satisfaction of the Redis cache, determined by manual inspection
-* 5% - At least one use of htmx (https://htmx.org) in the application to add dynamic AJAX behavior
+* extra credit - At least one use of htmx (https://htmx.org) in the application to add dynamic AJAX behavior

 ### Project Resources